creamdog/JurassicCoffee/README.markdown

 ### Http Handler

-- Compiles *.coffee files into *.js files
+- Compiles .coffee files into .js files
-- Watches *.coffee files for changes and only re-compiles when files have changed
+- Keeps track of .coffee and compiled .js files and only re-compiles when files are added, deleted or changed

 #### web.config